vnpedroso/dbt_postgres_airbnb/README.md

 # dbt_postgres_airbnb
 A DBT project created on airbnb review and listings data from Berlin (obtainable at insideairbnb.com and on dbtlearn.com courses), also available in the source_data folder.

-# Python and DBT Environment Set Up
+# python environent set up and dbt installation

 1. Create an env using the 3.8.13 version of python.
 If you use anaconda, like me, run the following in your terminal:
 "conda create -n <environment_name> python==3.8.13"